GearSL/GearSL/README.md

 Hi 👋 My name is Ilyas Ismailov
 ======================================================================================================================================

-Java developer
+Java Developer
 --------------

 * 🌍  I'm based in Kostanay
-* ✉️  You can contact me at [ilyas.main@gmail.com](mailto:ilyas.main@gmail.com)
-* 🚀  I'm currently working on [Technical Support App](http://github.com/GearSL/TechnicalSupportApp)
+* 🚀  I'm currently working on [Technical Support App](http://github.com/GearSL/TechnicalSupportApp) for my current job
-* 🧠  I'm learning Java an Spring framework
+* 🧠  I'm learning Java and Spring framework
-* 🤝  I'm open to collaborating on Any java or Spring based projects
+* 🤝  I'm open to collaborating on any Java or Spring-based projects

 ### Skills